Guidance on efficacy requirements for biocides: Planning your test product and testing

 You should follow all prescribed information outlined for the test method you use.
 If the method does not outline certain information (for example, microbial count or performance criteria), you should meet the requirements outlined in this guidance.

-- Association of Official Analytical Collaboration International
+- Association of Official Analytical Collaboration (AOAC) International

-- Australian Therapeutic Goods Administration's Guideline for the evaluation of sterilants and disinfectants
+- Australian Therapeutic Goods Administration's Guideline for the evaluation of sterilants and disinfectants (TGA)

-- European Chemical Agency's Guidance on the Biocidal Products Regulations: Volume II – Efficacy (Parts A, B, C)
+- European Chemical Agency's (ECHA) Guidance on the Biocidal Products Regulations: Volume II – Efficacy (Parts A, B, C)

 - European Committee for Standardization

-- US Environmental Protection Agency's 810.2000, 810.2100, 810.2200, 810.2300 and 810.2400 product performance guidelines
+- US Environmental Protection Agency's (US EPA) 810.2000, 810.2100, 810.2200, 810.2300 and 810.2400 product performance guidelines

 - includes additional stand-alone methods, procedures and guidance documents for surface disinfectants